JrVerbiest/jrverbiest.github.io/README.md

 # Joeri R. Verbiest, PhD MSc

 Data Engineer at Hasselt University with 20+ years of experience across academia and industry.
 I hold a PhD in Engineering Science and two Master of Science (MSc) degrees in engineering.
-I specialise in transforming complex research data into reliable, well-structured FAIR-T (Findable, Accessible, Interoperable, and Reusable and Trustworthy) datasets that support reproducible analysis and actionable insights.
+I specialise in transforming complex research data into reliable, well-structured FAIR-T (Findable, Accessible, Interoperable, Reusable and Trustworthy) datasets that support reproducible analysis and actionable insights.

 [🌐 My website](https://jrverbiest.eu/)